-In consultation with TSBC and other stewards, Metro Vancouver and the City of Vancouver developed a template to gather data on the type, volumes and locations of waste abandoned in urban environments.
-The data collection step started in 2013 but front line staff found it challenging to use and as such the data is inconsistent.
-As a result, the template is undergoing some revisions to allow for easier and more accurate reporting.
-Indications from the data received in 2013 are that tires are low on the list of abandoned waste in Metro Vancouver.
+In 2013, Metro Vancouver and the City of Vancouver started collecting data on the type, volumes and locations of waste abandoned in urban environments.
+However, it became evident early in the process that front line staff found the data collection template challenging to use and as such, the resulting data was inconsistent.
+While this prompted a decision to revise the template to allow for easier and more accurate reporting, it did not occur in 2014.
+In addition to the data collection challenges, local governments expressed a concern that the time and effort required to do this work would be wasted if the stewards did not agree to provide funding for the abandoned waste.